 - Filter or crutch, or material to make one (more below)

 How to roll a joint

 Step 1: Grind the cannabis

-Use a grinder to grind up and separate the flower evenly.
+Use a grinder to separate and evenly grind up the flower.
 A grinder produces a consistent size and texture, which provides a smoother, more even smoke.
 If you don't have a grinder, pick the bud apart with your fingers.
-Make the pieces more or less the same small size and work gently to minimize damage to the cannabis' trichomes.
+Work gently to minimize damage to the cannabis trichomes as you remove any stems or seeds and make the pieces more or less the same small size.

 Step 2: Make a crutch

 Many smoke shops sell pre-made crutches to serve as the mouthpiece of a joint.
 While crutches aren't essential, they help reinforce the mouthpiece and make a joint easier to hold.
 Crutches also boost the airflow through a joint and minimize the risk of burning your lips or inhaling tiny bits of marijuana during a hit.

 To make a crutch, grab a piece of thick paper or cardstock and rip off a rectangle-shaped strip about half an inch wide (¾ inch if you're using king-size papers).
 Fold most of the paper into an accordion shape then wrap the last bit of paper around the accordion part.
 Business cards actually work great for making crutches.
 Glass and wooden crutches are great alternatives to paper and can be found at tobacco shops, head shops and some dispensaries.